petuum-inc/poseidon-release/docs/source/index.rst

 Introduction
 ------------

-The primary purpose of Poseidon is to allow deep learning applications written and tested on single GPU nodes to easily scale onto a cluster environment.
-The techniques present in Poseidon could be used to produce a better distributed version for any existing deep learning framework.
-This release includes Poseidon TensorFlow 0.10, a more efficient, scalable distributed deep learning system than native TensorFlow.
+Poseidon allows deep learning applications written in popular languages and tested on single GPU nodes to easily scale onto a cluster environment with high performance, correctness, and low resource usage.
+This release runs the TensorFlow 0.10 api on distributed GPU clusters - greatly improving convenience, efficiency and scalability over the standard opensource TensorFlow software.

 Contents
 --------